Dean Close School: Combined Cadet Force (CCF)

 Dean Close has a long tradition of Cadets.
 The school had an affiliate tri-service Combined Cadet Force which has a history dating back to 1909 as the Officer Training Corps, in 1948 it was later developed to the Combined Cadet Force.

 Dean Close CCF Sections

 Dean Close School CCF consists of Army.
 The school used to have a Navy and Air Force section, however these were both discontinued.
 Dean Close CCF (Army Section) are attached to the Rifles Regiment, and consequently Army cadets berets have the Rifles Bugle as their cap badge.

 Royal Visit

-In 1951, Friday 16 March, HRH Princess Elizabeth visited Cheltenham and inspected the school CCF Guard of Honour on Shelburne Road outside the school.
+In 1951, Friday 16 March, Princess Elizabeth visited Cheltenham and inspected the school CCF Guard of Honour on Shelburne Road outside the school.
 Accompanying Princess Elizabeth was A.N.
 Gilks, the Headmaster at the time.
 The Coronation of Queen Elizabeth II on 2 June 1953 was marked at Dean Close School with a ‘Coronation Holiday’ that ran from 30 May to 3 June, allowing Decanians to share the occasion with their families.